Megamind22/lstArab100words/README.md

-# Deep Visual Speech Recognition  for lstArab100words
+# Word-Level LipReading in Arabic

 Our application works to support Visual Speech Recognition (VSR) is the ability to recognize words from the mouth movements of a speaking